StefanIngimar/Workoutapp-Uni-project-dit342/README.md

 ##### Achievement attributes
   - achievementID: Unique identifier for an achievement
-  - userID: Foreign key linking an achievement to a user                                (linking with userID instead of username?)
+  - userID: Foreign key linking an achievement to a user
   - numOfTimesInGym: Foreign key linking workout log and the number of entries there to achievements
-  - exerciseMilestone: Foreign key pointing to a milestone in a certain exercise       (changed from weightGOal to exerciseMilestone maybe?)
+  - exerciseMilestone: Foreign key pointing to a milestone in a certain exercise
   - description: Achievement details
 ###### Achievement functionality
   - A user can earn achievements based on personal performance such as a new personal record in a given exercise